-- 5.1 This Section sets out the multi-modal trip generation methodology and assessment for the Proposed Development.
-It takes into consideration the methods used for assessing other consented hotel and residential developments in London of a similar nature to that proposed and is therefore deemed to be reasonable and appropriate in terms of the evidence used and the assumptions that have been made. - The proposed retail/café/restaurant space will be formed of a replacement which is similar of that which is existing (560sqm GIA Class A3 uses existing vs 197sqm GIA Class E(a)/(b) uses proposed), and, as such, would not be expected to generate new trips to / from the Proposed Development.
-Therefore, the proposed retail space will not be expected to yield a change in travel from that which is existing and it is therefore not considered necessary to undertake a trip generation assessment of the associated use. - As a consequence of the above, to calculate the multi-modal transport impact of the Proposed Development, the impact of the proposed hotel element and residential element of the development is set out below. - As highlighted previously, the methodology for assessing the trip generation of the proposed development is consistent with that submitted within the 2023 Scheme, including using the same TRICS data and assumptions.
+5.1 This Section sets out the multi-modal trip generation methodology and assessment for the Proposed Development.
+It takes into consideration the methods used for assessing other consented hotel developments in London of a similar nature to that proposed and is therefore deemed to be reasonable and appropriate in terms of the evidence used and the assumptions that have been made.

+5.2 The proposed restaurant space will be formed of a replacement which is similar of that which is existing (560sqm GIA Class A3 uses existing vs 169.5sqm GIA proposed), and, as such, would not be expected to generate new trips to / from the Proposed Development.
+Therefore, the proposed restaurant space will not be expected to yield a change in travel from that which is existing and it is therefore not considered necessary to undertake a trip generation assessment of the associated use.
+Furthermore, the restaurant space will be integrated within the ground floor and basement of the proposed hotel and whilst it will be subject to a separate planning use, it is typical of hotels to benefit from ancillary food and beverage offerings where the hotel assessment will allow for trips to a facility such as that proposed.

+As a consequence of the above, to calculate the multi-modal transport impact of the Proposed Development, the impact of the proposed hotel element of the development is set out below.

+As highlighted previously, the methodology for assessing the trip generation of the Proposed Development is consistent with that submitted within the 2023 Scheme and the 2024 Scheme, including using the same TRICS data and assumptions.